statusengine/worker/README.md

-# Alpha code
+# Statusengine Worker
-This is alpha code!
-May be things are broken, not implemented or got removed with the stable version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License 3 for more details.
+Statusengine Worker is a PHP application that will consume the events provided by the Statusengine Broker Module.
+All status data are save in a database (CrateDB, MySQL or Redis) In addition, the Worker is able to parse and process performance data to store them in a time series databases like Graphite.

+For External Command Routing, it is required to run Statusengine Worker on the same node as your monitoring core is running.

+Visit the [documentation](https://statusengine.org/) for more information about Statusengine Worker

-# Requirements
+## Requirements
 - PHP's composer
 - CrateDB or MySQL
 - Redis
 - php >= 5.5.9
 - Ubuntu 14.04, 16.04 or 16.10

-# Install (Ubuntu 14.04)
+## Install (Ubuntu 14.04)
 ````
-apt-get install redis-server php5-redis git
+apt-get install redis-server php5-redis git php5-gearman

 mkdir -p /opt/statusengine
 cd /opt/statusengine